Environmental Studies Major (52-58 credit hours)

-The Environmental Studies major requires that students understand both natural and human systems.
-We further require that students develop proficiency in communicating ideas, develop basic quantitative analytical skills, and build specific skills that support their individual goals.
-Students majoring in Environmental Studies proceed through three key Integrative courses beginning with our introductory course (INTD 22500: Humans and the Environment) and ending with our capstone course (EVST 48000: Senior Seminar); take a series of required courses from an array of disciplines to build a multidisciplinary foundation, complete a 120-hour internship, and select three elective courses (for 9-12 credits) to complete an emphasis in either Natural Systems, Human Social Systems, or Communicating Complexity.
+The Environmental Studies major requires that students understand both natural and human systems, develop proficiency in communicating ideas and basic quantitative analytical skills, and build other skills that support their individual goals.
+Students majoring in Environmental Studies proceed through three key integrative courses, take a series of required courses to build a multidisciplinary foundation, complete a 120-hour internship, and select three elective courses (for 9-12 credits) to complete an emphasis in either Natural Systems, Human Social Systems, or Communicating Complexity.